Skip to main content

 Round robin scheduling distributes meetings across team members based on availability rules.
 Tool differences usually appear in routing logic, ownership controls, and exception handling.

-1. Define Routing Model
+Step 1: Define Routing Model

 Clarify how assignments should work: